 The term ‘Local Group’ was introduced by Edwin Hubble in 1936 while he was measuring the distances to extragalactic objects.

-Hubble realised that several of the objects he had catalogued were so close to the Milky Way that they must be affected by its gravitational pull.
+Hubble was able to settled the Great Debate of 1920 with his observations of the Andromeda Galaxy, and subsequently realised that several of the galactic objects he had catalogued were so close to the Milky Way that they must be affected by its gravitational pull.

 By that time it was already known that most galaxies are found in either groups or their larger cousins, clusters, and so Hubble suggested that these objects were all part of our Galaxy’s own group.